0xae/trender/README.md

-can be provided via postgres (flexible, fast and convenient) or some other specialized vendor (lucene, elastic, sphinx). the reason we need a full-text search offering it's because it doenst make sense to detect good/bad trends if your searching abilities is poor. so well the search will have some support for Semantic matching, as it's way cool.
+can be provided via postgres (flexible, fast and convenient) or some other specialized vendor (lucene, elastic, sphinx). the reason we need a full-text search offering it's because it doenst make sense to detect good/bad trends if your searching abilities are poor. so well the search will have some support for Semantic matching, as it's way cool.

 that's it